 Think about what you eat and drink.
 Eating a healthy, balanced diet can give you an energy boost.

+Focus on other things too.
 Set fun goals and things to look forward to.

 Who can help you get better?